MehmetKaplan/serial-entrepreneur/frontend/README.md

 7. Implement the [Remove User] flow

 	In order to comply with some of the data privacy laws, we need to provide a method for users to completely remove their data.
-For this we provide the user removing functionality.
+For this purpose we provide the user removing functionality.

 	You can use following functions in your [Remove User] page within the related submit button handler.
 	```javascript